Auth3/Whitepaper/README.md

 #### 4.2.3.3 Trusted Execution

 After verifying both the data and the algorithm, Auth engine will start the data execution.
 During the execution, the engine needs to enforce both the data privacy and execution correctness.
 We leverage trusted execution environment (TEE) to acheve them.
 Auth engine loads both the input data and the algorithm in a TEE instance.
 Auth3 protocol provides a runtime to run the algorithm directly in SGX-based TEE.
-More details can be found in [Section XXX]().